samhuk/hey/README.md

 Run `npm i`.

 Enter your OpenAI API key into `.env-cmdrc.json`.
+If you need one, you need to have/create an OpenAI account, login, and go to https://platform.openai.com/account/api-keys to generate one.

 ## Building